 You have to be 18 years of age before or on the day you apply.
 There is no upper age limit.

-There is no minimum height requirement.
+There is no minimum or maximum height requirement.

 A driving licence is desirable but not essential.

 In the interests of health and safety, all piercings must be removed before starting operational duty.
 Tattoos are acceptable providing they could not be deemed as offensive.
 Tattoos are automatically unacceptable if they are rude, crude, racist, sexist, sectarian, homophobic or violent.